Walter Kistler: Mid-life

 In 1951, Kistler moved to the United States and joined Bell Aircraft, Buffalo, New York.
 At Bell, he invented and developed a pulse constraint servo-accelerometer that was later used in the guidance of the Agena space rocket.
 For this work, he received the 1968 Aerospace Pioneer Award from the American Institute of Aeronautics and Astronautics (AIAA), recognizing "his pioneering effort in the development of high-performance aerospace instrumentation."
 In 1954, Kistler founded Kistler Instrument Company in order to further pursue his work in quartz instrumentation.
 The company was incorporated in 1957.
-Under Kistler's supervision, his company made several major innovations, some of which would be put to use in the Apollo manned spaceflights, and became a world leader in the development of quartz sensors.
+Under Kistler's supervision, his company made several major innovations, some of which would be put to use in the Apollo crewed spaceflights, and became a world leader in the development of quartz sensors.

 Kistler sold the company, which currently is known as Kistler Group, in 1968 and moved to Seattle, Washington.
 In 1974, he founded with his partner Charles Morse the Kistler-Morse Corporation.
 Kistler supervised and designed a number of innovations in sensors while at this company, and in 1982 he was named an ISA Fellow for his contributions in the field of sensor development.
 In the 1960s, Kistler developed a shorthand writing system that he called Steno, and initiated a project called The Steno Trust in 1997 to teach the system for applications in education, industry, and law.
 In Kistler's view, the greatest application of Steno is in the writing of journals.